-Position: Assistant Professor, Associate Director (OT Program); Chercheur régulier, C.R.I.R.
+Position: Assistant Professor; Chercheur régulier, C.R.I.R.
 (Centre de recherche interdisciplinaire en Réadaptation) du Montréal métropolitain www.crir.ca

 Building: Davis House, 3654 prom Sir-William-Osler